ankityadavv2014/neocortex/README.md

 - [🙌 Contributing](#-contributing)
 - [💬 Join Our Discord](#-join-our-discord)

-> This project is evolving at lightning speed! ⚡️ We're constantly shipping new features and smashing bugs. **Star this repo** to join the ride and stay in the loop with the latest updates!
+> Neocortex is evolving at lightning speed! ⚡️ We're constantly shipping new features and smashing bugs. **Star this repo** to join the ride and stay in the loop with the latest updates!

 ## Preview